nextcloud/documentation/admin_manual/configuration/performance_tips.rst

    * | Open your browser and clear your cache.

-   * | Logon to your owncloud instance, open the gallery app, move thru your folders
+   * | Logon to your ownCloud instance, open the gallery app, move thru your folders
      | and watch while the thumbs are generated for the first time.
    * | You may also watch with eg. ``htop`` your system load while the thumbnails are processed.
    * | Goto another app or logout and relogon.